Sydney-Informatics-Hub/PIPE-4779-Intracardiac-Electrograms/python/README.md

 If you make use of this software for your research project, please include the following acknowledgment:

-“This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."
+"This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."

 Author: Sebastian Haan